The leaders of your company inevitably play a vital role in shaping the company culture – whether they are consciously creating it or not.

 While these may be a more extreme example, they have definitely brought to everyone’s attention the need to have positive cultural role models at the top.

-Now the question remains, what can you do personally if you feel your current CEO is part of a wider culture problem?
+What can you do personally if you feel your current CEO is part of a wider culture problem?

 In these situations it’s easy to feel as if you’re powerless, as giving feedback to an executive level team member, in particular a CEO, can be daunting.